 Consider Meals

-I feel that Disneyland offers better quick service options than table service restaurants.
-But, if you do plan to make reservations for the table service restaurants, you'll want to plan out your park hopping so you know exactly which park you'll be in during mealtime.
+I feel that Disneyland offers better quick-service options than table-service restaurants.
+But if you plan to make reservations for the table-service restaurants, you'll want to plan your park hopping so you know exactly which park you'll be in during mealtime.

 Currently, at Disneyland Resort (both theme parks), you will also need a valid park reservation for the first park you are visiting for the day.
 This is the case, even if you have a restaurant reservation in that park.